harelba/serium/README.rst

 -  CPU/Memory is cheaper than developer time and time-to-market of new features
--  Decoupling feature release from any devops work is a good thing
+-  Decoupling feature release from any maintenance/migration work is a good thing
--  Most serialization formats only provide for “protocol-level evolution”, not supporting logicl evolution of the data strcutures, which is needed many times
+-  Logicl evolution of the data strcutures is required in many real world use cases
 -  The codebase and the programming language can serve as an accurate “distributed schema repository”, taking advantage of standard code management tools